Harrisson-/pumpkin/README.md

 # tags

-Small VueJs component "contenteditable div" who can correctly handle hashtag.
+Small VueJs component "contenteditable div" who can correctly handle and highlight hashtag when word is selected from match list.
 Without Jquery.

-:warning: this project is stile in WIP :warning:
-I get some problems with the caret position handling after updating the innerHtml of the div.
-And there is no unit test for the moment to maintaint code quality.

 # launch project
 Go to /tags directory